w3f/polkadot-wiki/docs/how-to-setup-a-validator-with-nginx-reverse-proxy.md

 sidebar_label: Set Up a Validator with NGINX Reverse Proxy
 ---

-This guide assumes you have already the hardware ready with the appropriate specs.
-It has same configuration of the [polkadot validator setup](https://github.com/w3f/polkadot-secure-validator).
+This guide assumes that you have already configured your hardware with the appropriate specs.
+It has same configuration as the
+[polkadot validator setup](https://github.com/w3f/polkadot-secure-validator).

 We will walk you through how to configure a reverse proxy using NGINX in front of your validator node.
 The